klebgenomics/Klebsiella-genome-metadata/README.md

 </p>

 #### Pig gut carriage study
-Veterinary researchers collected 100 faecal samples from each of six pig farms in June 2017. _K. pneumoniae_ were isolated by culture on SCIA media and subjected to whole genome sequencing as part of a One Health research project.
+Veterinary researchers collected 100 faecal samples from each of six pig farms in June 2017. _K. pneumoniae_ were isolated by culture on SCAI media and subjected to whole genome sequencing as part of a One Health research project.

 <p align="center">
 <img src="https://github.com/klebgenomics/Klebsiella-genome-metadata/blob/main/images/pig_carriage_study_example.png" alt="Pig carriage study flow diagram" width="70%">
 </p>

+(Note that the specific hosts, ie pigs, should be indicated in the isolate metadata field 'host', rather than in the sampling field)

 #### Water surveillance study
 _K. pneumoniae_ were isolated from fresh and wastewaters in a metropolitan centre as part of routine water surveillance conducted by the Environmental Protection Authority.
 Since 2021 all isolates have been stocked and 100 isolates have been randomly selected for sequencing each year.
 Sampling and sequencing is ongoing.